 Shrink videos with Compress Videos

-Pop open Compress Videos, allow it to access your photo library, and then tap the button on the main screen to get started.
+1) Pop open Compress Videos and allow it to access your photo library.

-3) This takes us to the Compression Settings screen where we can adjust a couple things to reduce the file size of our videos.
-First, we can adjust the frame rate down to 24 frames per second.
-We can of course go lower than that to compress the video further, but we risk lowering the video quality to a point where it’s not really watchable.
+4) This takes you to the Compression Settings screen, where you can adjust a couple things to reduce the file size of our videos.
+First, you can adjust the frame rate (fps) down to 24 frames per second.
+You can, of course, go lower than that to compress the video further, but it can risk lowering the video quality to a point where it’s not really watchable.
 24 seems to be the right spot.

 Of course, you can feel free to adjust the compressions settings to your liking.
 You can play around with the settings and see what works best for you.

-5) The app will compress the videos and save them to both your library, and a newly created album called Compressed videos.
+6) The app will reduce the video size and save them to both your library and a newly created album called Compressed videos.
 On that screen, you can see how much storage space was saved during the process.

-At that point, you can choose delete original videos, or keep them on your device.
+At that point, you can choose delete the original videos or keep them on your device.